pivot-access-ltd/bma-offline-docs/src/about-machines-5080.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/f/f7e0fb1916bca084de75fc0479bfec3c95adf7b6.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/f/f7e0fb1916bca084de75fc0479bfec3c95adf7b6.png"></a>

 We'll come back to this process when we talk about deployment, a little later on.
+Once deployed, there are a couple of state changes you can effect without releasing the machine:

 - Once a machine is deployed, you can lock it, if desired, to provide a little extra insurance that it won't accidentally be changed by you -- or anyone.